 How to Reseal Your Hatch in Your Caravan

 Any form of caravan leakage is a problem, but a leaking hatch is perhaps the trickiest of them all.
-Leaks around your caravan’s windows and ceiling joints can be temporarily patched up you have a chance to perform a full reseal.
-At the very least, your furniture and appliances can be moved away from the affected area until you can seal the leak (not recommended as a long-term solution, though).
-But caravan hatches are right up there in the middle of your roof, which is why any kind of leakage there demands your immediate attention.
+Leaks around your caravan’s windows and ceiling joints can be temporarily patched up before you have a chance to perform a full reseal.
+But caravan hatches are right up there in the middle of your roof, which is why any kind of hatch leakage demands your immediate attention.

-Resealing your caravan’s hatch involves the same sequence of steps as resealing any other leakage along its body, roof, or windows.
+Resealing your caravan’s hatch is the same as resealing any other leakage along its body, roof, or windows.
 You’ll need to remove all old sealant applied to the affected area, clean it thoroughly to remove any dirt or bits of dried sealant, apply the new sealant all along the leak, and inspect it when dry to ensure that the leak has been fully sealed.
-A silicone sealant is ideal, as it tends to last longer than cheaper caulking products.
-Use a neutral (or non-acidic) silicone sealant.
+A silicone sealant is ideal as it tends to last longer than cheaper caulking products.
+We recommend using a neutral (or non-acidic) silicone sealant for a long-lasting seal.

 Where the process of resealing your caravan’s hatch stands out from other caravan resealing jobs, is in how you approach the leakage – literally.
-The standard method involves parking your caravan on level ground out in the open, placing a step-ladder beside it, and using the same to hoist yourself on the caravan’s roof.
+The standard method involves parking your caravan on level ground out in the open, placing a step-ladder beside it, and hositing yourself onto the caravan’s roof.
 However, not everybody has the luxury of a large level area right by their home (many of us have sloping driveways and yards).
-Also, staying balanced atop a caravan isn’t exactly a cakewalk for everybody.
+Also, staying balanced atop a caravan isn’t exactly a piece of cake for everybody.
 Which is why approaching the resealing task from inside your caravan might be a good idea.
 We’ll outline the process in our step-by-step guide below.

 1. Place a step ladder inside your caravan, under the hatch.
 Climb a step or two, until you can comfortably reach the inner face of the hatch cover.